scylladb/cql-stress/README.md

 To test more complex schemas, make use of user profiles (`user` command).
 User profiles allow to define custom schemas and custom statements used to stress the database.

+Users can define custom statements via user profile yaml file.
+See the exemplary yaml files under `tools/util/profiles`.
+The path to profile file can be provided via `profile=` parameter of `user` command.

+Notice that the tool reserves an `insert` operation name and predefines the behaviour of this operation.
+User can execute this operation (with a given sample ratio weight) by providing it to `ops()` parameter along with other operations defined by the user in the yaml file.
+This operation will simply generate and insert a full row to the stressed table.
+It's analogous to `write` command - the only difference is that it operates on the custom schema.

 To enable the `user` mode, the tool needs to be compiled with `user-profile` feature.
 This feature is enabled by default.

 ## Development